Why Lunar New Year prompts the world’s largest annual migration

 Observed by billions of people, the festival also known as Chinese New Year or Spring Festival is marked by themes of reunion and hope.

-Celebrated around the world, it usually prompts the planet’s largest annual migration of people.
+Celebrated around the world, Lunar New Year usually prompts the planet’s largest annual migration of people.
 And though it is known to some in the West as Chinese New Year, it isn’t just celebrated in China.
-Lunar New Year falls this year on February 10, 2024, kicking off the Year of the Dragon.
+Lunar New Year falls this year on January 29, 2025, kicking off the Year of the Snake.
 It is traditionally a time for family reunions, plenty of food, and some very loud celebrations.

 Modern China actually uses a Gregorian calendar like most of the rest of the world.
 Its holidays, however, are governed by its traditional lunisolar calendar, which may have been in use from as early as the 21st century B.C.
 When the newly founded Republic of China officially adopted the Gregorian calendar in 1912, its leaders rebranded the observation of the Lunar New Year as Spring Festival, as it is known in China today.